 A term in a polynomial consists of a number multiplied by a variable with a whole number exponent.
 The constant part is also a term of the polynomial.

-The name polynomial comes from “poly” (Greek) which means many and “nomen” (Latin) which means name (in this case “term”).
+The name polynomial comes from “poly” (Greek) which means many, and “nomen” (Latin) which means name (in this case, “term”).
 This means that a polynomial consists of different terms.

 The terms in a polynomial are separated by addition or subtraction signs.

-Take for example the polynomial 9x2 + 36xy + 4y2 + 3.
-The terms in this polynomial are 9x2, 36xy, 4y2, and 3.
-Notice that these terms are separated by addition signs.
+Take, for example, the polynomial 9×2 + 36xy + 4y2 + 3.
+The terms in this polynomial are 9×2, 36xy, 4y2, and 3.
+Notice that addition signs separate these terms.

 Example: Determine the terms in 3x2 + 5y – 2xz